 Data plane verification mechanisms are necessary in two contexts: (a) connectivity problems due to stale routes or forwarding problems are detectable only by data plane solutions like Listen. (b) Blackhole attacks by malicious adversaries already present along a path to a destination.
 However, proactive malicious nodes can defeat any data plane solution by impersonating the behavior of a genuine end-hosts.
-The attractive features of Listen are: (a) passive (b) a standalone solution that can be incrementally deployed without any modifications to BGP; (c) quick detection of reachability problems for popular prefixes; (d) low overhead.
+The attractive features of Listen are: (a) passive (b) a standalone solution that can be incrementally deployed without any modifications to BGP; (c) quick detection of methods and alone....
+Problems for popular prefixes; (d) low overh